 The External Effects of Bank Executive Pay: Liquidity Creation and Systemic Risk

-We develop a conceptual framework that links executive compensation incentives to the external risks and returns generated by the firm but borne by society.
-Recent advances in measuring liquidity creation (Berger and Bouwman, 2009) and systemic risk (Acharya, et al. forthcoming) allow us to estimate our framework for U.S. commercial banking companies.
-We find that CEO pay-performance incentives reduce both positive liquidity creation externalities and negative systemic risk externalities, while pay-risk incentives increase both externalities.
-Our findings infer a tradeoff for bank regulators: Restrictions on executive pay aimed at reducing systemic risk likely necessitate a reduction in system-wide liquidity creation.
+We develop a conceptual framework that links the compensation incentives of bank executives to the risk and return externalities generated by banks but borne by society.
+Using 1994 to 2016 data from large U.S. commercial banks, we find that CEO pay-performance incentives reduce both negative systemic risk externalities and positive liquidity creation externalities, while pay-risk incentives increase both externalities.
+Our findings offer support for Federal Reserve guidelines that encourage greater reliance on long-term equity-based compensation, and they infer a regulatory tradeoff: Bank executive pay rules aimed at reducing systemic risk will result in reduced system-wide liquidity creation as well.

 JEL Classification: G21, G28, J33

 Suggested Citation: Suggested Citation